octaviotron/zimbra/README.md

 ![diagrama](imgs/Diagrama2.png)

-This is our sample IP addeses:
+This is our sample IP addreses:

 ```
 mbox01.domain.tld  192.168.0.1